Backyard Tire Fire: History

-2008 found them signed to NYC-based label HYENA Records for the release of The Places We Lived on Aug.
-26th 2008.
-The Places We Lived was a bit of a departure stylistically for the band as a portion of the record found the band focused on piano-based songs such as "Everybody's Down", "Rainy Day Don't Go Away" and "The Places We Lived".
-The record continued their national growth in the press as they were a Paste Magazine "Band of the Week" and received heavy airplay from nationally syndicated radio programs like Mountain Stage and Acoustic Cafe, Sirius/XM's Loft and XMU and non-commercial AAA radio stations like Louisville's WFPK, Asheville's WNCW, and Cincinnati's WNKU, as well as commercial AAA radio station KHUM in Eureka, CA. They continued their heavy touring which found them on the road with old Athens friends Bloodkin, Lynyrd Skynryd's Simple Man Cruise, Reverend Horton Heat, Nashville Pussy, Ha Ha Tonka, Rose Hill Drive and a fortuitous support slot for Los Lobos in the band's hometown of Bloomington.
-The support slot introduced the band to Steve Berlin, who soon after signed on to produce their next record.
+2008 found the band signed to NYC-based label HYENA Records for the release of The Places We Lived on August 26, 2008.
+This marked a stylistic departure for the band, as a portion of the record focused on piano-based songs such as "Everybody's Down", "Rainy Day Don't Go Away" and "The Places We Lived".
+The record continued their national growth in the press; they were a Paste Magazine "Band of the Week", and received heavy airplay from nationally syndicated radio programs like Mountain Stage and Acoustic Cafe, Sirius/XM's Loft and XMU, and non-commercial AAA radio stations like Louisville's WFPK, Asheville's WNCW, and Cincinnati's WNKU, as well as commercial AAA radio station KHUM in Eureka, California.
+They continued their heavy touring, which found them on the road with old Athens friends Bloodkin, Lynyrd Skynryd's Simple Man Cruise, Reverend Horton Heat, Nashville Pussy, Ha Ha Tonka, Rose Hill Drive, and a fortuitous support slot for Los Lobos in the band's hometown of Bloomington.
+The support slot introduced the band to Steve Berlin, who soon signed on to produce their next record.

 Good to Be, the band's fifth studio album, was released on February 16, 2010, on the band's Kelsey Street Records label, distributed by Thirty Tigers/Sony-Red.
 It was produced by Los Lobos' Steve Berlin and recorded on analog in Portland, OR's Type Foundry Studio.
 Prominent northwest engineer Jeff Stuart Saltzman recorded and mixed the record.
-The band performs multiple tracks from the record on their "Sun Studio Sessions" appearance, including "Brady," which aired on PBS affiliates in 2011.
+The band performed multiple tracks from the record on their Sun Studio Sessions appearance, including "Brady," which aired on PBS affiliates in 2011.

 On September 1, 2011, the group announced that they would be going on "indefinite hiatus."
-They reunited in Chicago at the Cubby Bear on 11/23/2013 to perform a set at UP AND AT THEM!
-A BENEFIT TO END MS. Frontman Edward David Anderson continues to write, record and tour solo.
-He has released two albums, Lies & Wishes (2014, produced by Steve Berlin) and Lower Alabama: The Loxley Sessions (2015, produced by Anthony Crawford) and is set to release his third, Chasing Butterflies (produced by Jimmy Nutt) in October 2018.
+They reunited in Chicago at the Cubby Bear on November 23, 2013 to perform a set at UP AND AT THEM!
+A BENEFIT TO END MS.

+Frontman Edward David Anderson continues to write, record and tour solo.
+He has released two albums, Lies & Wishes (2014, produced by Steve Berlin) and Lower Alabama: The Loxley Sessions (2015, produced by Anthony Crawford).
+He planned to release his third, Chasing Butterflies (produced by Jimmy Nutt), in October 2018.